DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 ### /api/currencies/locations

-The user can access this endpoint without provding api key.
+The user can access this endpoint without providing api key.
 Returns list of available currencies and locations they can be used in JSON format, for example:
 ```
 [
     {